Observing Orbital Decay in the Ultracompact Hot Subdwarf Binary System ZTFJ213056.71+442046.5: Timing Analysis

 Since we do not know the true values, we have to use the observed values here because we want to calculate an unknown quantity.\\ We use the ephemeris equation for the calculated mid-eclipse time with the values of \citet{deshmukh} of

 Using Equations \eqref{Observed_T0} and \eqref{Calculated_T0}, the observed minus calculated residual can be written as

-The true values are unknown to us, but we can estimate the difference between the true and the observed value with the uncertainty of the measured quantities $\delta E_0$ and $\delta P_0$.
+The true values are unknown to us, so we can use the errors $\delta E_0$ and $\delta P_0$ as the difference between the true values and the observed values.
 So we can write Equation \eqref{O-C_1} as

-According to this equation, an $O-C\neq0$ could indicate the following things: \begin{enumerate} \item A constant vertical offset indicates a difference between the true and the observed mid-eclipse time at $E=0$. \item A linear trend with constant slope indicates a difference between the true and the observed period. \item A quadratic trend might indicate a constant rate of change in period $\dot{P}\neq0$. \end{enumerate} The goal of this analysis is to find values for the true period and the period change.
+According to this equation, an $O-C\neq0$ could indicate the following things: \begin{enumerate} \item A constant vertical offset indicates a difference between the true and the observed mid-eclipse time at $E=0$. \item A linear trend with constant slope indicates a difference between the true and the observed period. \item A quadratic trend might indicate a constant rate of change in period $\dot{P}\neq0$. \end{enumerate} The goal of this analysis is to find a value for the rate of period change.
 This can be achieved by fitting Equation \eqref{O-C_2} to the data, so for every measured $T_\mathrm{0,obs}$, the $O-C$ residual must be determined. \\ To get an $O-C$ value from the data, the calculated value with the assumption of no period change has to be calculated, using the ephemeris equation \eqref{ephemeris}.
 Therefore, the number of cycles since $E_\mathrm{0,true}$ is needed.
 Assuming $\delta E_0\ll P_\mathrm{true}$, this number can be determined by dividing the time difference between the observed reference mid-eclipse time and the observed mid-eclipse time by the observed period:

 The result of Equation \eqref{epochs} is rounded to the nearest integer value.
 Equation \eqref{Calculated_T0} is now used to calculate the observed (O) minus calculated (C) time difference: